-Other buildings in the village have now been similarly transformed into shops and licensed restaurants and pubs (just a little touch of irony here - as Sir Titus was a staunch advocate of abstinence from alcohol!)
+Other buildings in the village have now been similarly transformed into shops, cafes, licensed restaurants and pubs (just a little touch of irony here - as Sir Titus was an advocate of abstinence from the drinking of alcohol!)

 Of particular interest is the United Reformed Church - one of the nation's most precious Victorian buildings and a unique example of Italianite religious architecture.